MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-azure-databricks-hindex.md

    Before you begin, you should have these items of information:

-   :heavy_check_mark:  The name of your blob storage account.
+   :heavy_check_mark:  The name of your Azure Storage (AS) account.

-   :heavy_check_mark:  The access key of your blob storage account.
+   :heavy_check_mark:  The access key of your Azure Storage (AS) account.

-   :heavy_check_mark:  The name of blob storage container containing MAG dataset.
+   :heavy_check_mark:  The name of Azure Storage (AS) container containing MAG dataset.

 ## Create a notebook in Azure Databricks